kedacore/charts/keda/README.md

 ## Configuration

-The following table lists the configurable parameters of the Promitor chart and their default values.
+The following table lists the configurable parameters of the KEDA chart and their default values.

 | Parameter                                                  | Description                               | Default                                         |